Y0Coss/docs-fork/pages/public_cloud/public_cloud_databases/mongodb_01_concept_capabilities/guide.en-ca.md

 #### License type

 - *Discovery*, and *Production* plans use the MongoDB Community license.
-- *Advanced* plan upgrade your cluster so that it uses the MongoDB Enterprise license.
+- *Advanced* plan upgrades your cluster so that it uses the MongoDB Enterprise license.

 License cost is included inside the service plans.
 You cannot bring your own licenses.